WICG/compression-dictionary-transport/README.md

 The compression API can also expose support for using caller-supplied dictionaries but that is out-of-scope for this proposal.

+### Websockets
+Websockets will be able to leverage the `sec-available-dictionary:` and content-encoding negotiation parts of the compression dictionary transport but the `use-as-dictionary:` part of the dictionary negotiation is not possible without exposing cross-origin data.

+A new Javascript or HTML API will be needed to specify dictionaries to be used with a given Websocket URL pattern but that is out-of-scope for this proposal.

 ## Security and Privacy

 ### Dictionary and Resource readability (CORS)